Menchaca to Host Town Hall in Sunset Park Regarding Public Charge Rule

 The elected official behind the effort is Councilmember Carlos Menchaca, who is chair of the Committee on Immigration.
 The Brooklyn town hall will take place on Tues., Nov.
 27 at Our Lady of Perpetual Help, 526 59th Street at 6:30 p.m.

 The forum will focus on a new rule proposed by the U.S. Department of Homeland Security for how the government assesses who counts as a “public charge” when issuing green cards and certain visa applications.
 The Mayor’s Office of Immigrant Affairs estimates that as many as 475,000 New Yorkers could be affected by the new immigration policy.

-“If enacted, the proposal would not only impact individuals applying for certain immigration benefits who were using certain public benefits – the federal government’s more stringent test would penalize those it deemed likely to use public benefits in the future, based on criteria like employment history, age, health status, etc,” said a spokesperson from the Mayor’s Office of Immigrant Affairs.
+“If enacted, the proposal would not only impact individuals using certain public benefits – the federal government’s more stringent test would penalize those it deemed likely to use public benefits in the future, based on criteria such as employment history, age, and health status,” said a spokesperson from the Mayor’s Office of Immigrant Affairs,

 Not only, said Menchaca, will accurate information be provided; the hope is that those that attend will leave knowing their rights.
 Through the town halls, Menchaca also seeks to dispel any myths about the rule, as well as encourage residents to submit comments while the comment period is open, to make sure the federal government hears from New Yorkers.

 “Public charge is a really complicated rule that needs a discussion.
 We want our immigrant communities to come together in a safe space and discuss it together.
 We want them to ask questions and get presentations from people who are experts, like lawyers and advocates, to dispel myths about it,” said Menchaca.
 “We’re going to join the national movement to let our federal government know this is not okay and it’s going to have a real impact in our neighborhood, on our neighbors who are on their way towards naturalization and could be impacted negatively.”